 Gluten-Free Dairy-Free Thanksgiving Stuffing

-- 1 recipe Gluten-Free Dairy-Free Cornbread ~ 6 cups, broken into bite size pieces
+- 6 Cups Gluten-Free Dairy-Free Cornbread broken into bite size pieces

 - 2 tablespoons extra virgin olive oil